Skip to Content

 With October comes the cooler temperatures, falling of leaves, and of course pumpkin carving time.
 For the perfect carved Jack O Lantern, be sure to familiarize yourself with this list of the best pumpkins for carving.

 When it comes to choosing pumpkins for carving projects, not all pumpkins are equal.
 As a matter of fact, there are over 100 varieties of pumpkins.
-Some are the edible type that is perfect for pumpkin desserts, and others are better for decorating purposes or pumpkin carving.
+Some are edible types that are perfect for pumpkin desserts, and others are better for decorating purposes or pumpkin carving.

 Before you head out to your yearly visit to the pumpkin patch, or harvest your own pumpkins from your vegetable garden, it’s a good idea to know how a little bit about the different types of pumpkins.